statiolake/procon-assistant/README.md

 # procon-assistant

-assistant program for programming contest.
+Assistant program for programming contest.
+Supported languages are C++ and Rust.

 ## How to Setup